medplum/medplum/packages/docs/src/pages/products/index.md

 Store your data in FHIR, and allow access through a FHIR API.
 Partition data with access policies to ensure parties only see the data they need to.
 [Learn More](https://www.medplum.com/docs/tutorials/api-basics)

+### TypeScript SDK

+TypeScript SDK that makes the FHIR spec easier to manage.
+Includes all FHIR types and mock data.
+[Learn More](https://www.medplum.com/docs/sdk)

 ### React Components

 Build apps quickly with a ready to integrate react component library.
 Enable a custom experience for both customers and patients.
 [Learn More](https://www.medplum.com/docs/tutorials/ui-components)